 - Module name (object filename, library member name, or library filename).
-The module name can use wildcard characters. - Input section name, or input section attributes such as READ-ONLY, or CODE.
-You can use wildcard characters for the input section name. - Symbol name.
+The module name can use wildcard characters. - Input section name, type, or attributes such as READ-ONLY, or CODE.
+You can use wildcard characters for the input section name. - · Symbol name.